Nonprofit Resources

 - Are there any checks and balances in place at the church that would limit the amount of possible fraud committed?

-- Can you estimate how much cash or how many assets were stolen?
+- Can you estimate the amount of cash or the number of assets stolen?

-One of the saddest realities of fraud in the church is the damage it inflicts on relationships.
-The families of the perpetrator are often shocked and humiliated and must endure the consequences of their loved one’s immoral actions.
-Church leadership and members should consider ways they can support the family during this difficult season.
+One of the saddest realities of church fraud is the damage it inflicts on relationships.
+The perpetrator’s family is often shocked and humiliated and must endure the consequences of their loved one’s actions.
+Church leaders and members should consider ways they can support the families during this challenging time.
 A balance of justice and grace is needed.

 At the same time, the trust between the congregation, the community, and church leadership is tested when fraud happens in the church.
 Fraud not only causes financial damage but threatens severe relational and reputational damage, depending on how well leadership responds.
 A balance of wisdom, transparency, and decisiveness is needed.